 DWS Audits.
 LPHA shall give DWS free access to all LPHA records and documentation pertinent to this Agreement for the purpose of DWS audits.

 Performance Measures.
-LPHA shall operate the in a manner designed to make progress toward achieving the following Public Health Modernization Process Measure: (Enter Public Health Modernization Process Measure, if applicable).
+LPHA shall operate the Safe Drinking Water Program in a manner designed to make progress toward achieving the following Public Health Modernization Process Measure: Percent of community water systems that meet health-based standards.

 DWS will use three (3) performance measures to evaluate LPHA’s performance as follows:

 Water system surveys completed.
-Calculation: number of surveys completed divided by the number of surveys required.
+Calculation: number of surveys completed divided by the number of surveys required per year.

 Alert responses.
 Calculation: number of alerts responded to divided by the number of alerts generated.

 Resolution of PNCs.
-Calculation: number of PNCs resolved divided by the total number of PNCs
+Calculation: number of PNCs resolved divided by the total number of PNCs.

 Responsibilities of DWS.
-The intent of this Program Element Description and associated funding award is to enable LPHA to independently conduct an effective local drinking water program.
+The intent of this Program Element description and associated funding award is to enable LPHA to independently conduct an effective local drinking water program.
 DWS recognizes its role to provide assistance and program support to LPHA to foster uniformity of statewide services.
 DWS agrees to provide the following services to LPHA.
 In support of local program services, DWS will:

 Distribute drinking water program and technical information on a monthly basis to LPHA.